 Children between 5-10 years old can oftentimes suffer from dizziness, blurred vision, colored spots in front of their eyes or flashing lights within an hour of the onset.
 Migraines occur once the arteries in the brain constrict and widen, usually due to changes in altitude or weather, certain foods, fatigue, skipping meals, intense physical activity or hormonal fluctuations.

 A tension headache causes a sensation of a band that tightens around the head that can last for half an hour up to several days.
 An episode can occur repeatedly or episodically.

-Children who suffer from frequent episodes of tension headaches must reduce stress by avoiding overcrowded schedules.
+Children who suffer from frequent episodes must reduce stress by avoiding overcrowded schedules.
 The parents must also ensure that the child gets regular sleep between 8-10 hours since fatigue can also trigger the headache.

 Cluster headaches typically start after 10 years old and quite common among teenage boys.
 With this type of headache, it occurs in a series that can persist for weeks or even months.

 The symptoms include intense pain on one side of the head behind the eye up to a point where one eyelid appears droopy or swollen.
 Some might even notice that the pupil in one eye appears smaller in size.
 Runny nose, congestion and swelling of the forehead are also other symptoms.

 Disruption with the sleeping pattern, abnormalities with the hypothalamus gland and abnormal level of hormones are known to trigger cluster headaches among children.